How will Broadway reopen again in 2021?

 When did Broadway theatres first close?

 Broadway theatres first closed on Mar.
 12, 2020, initially as a precautionary measure to stop the spread of Coronavirus in New York City.
-At first, theatres were closed for just one month, with a rolling closure date that currently stands at May 30, 2021.
+At first, theatres were closed for just one month, with a rolling closure date that was to May 30, 2021.

 Can I get a Covid vaccine on Broadway?